Need to report abuse or neglect?

 Yes, because she is a resident of a facility; however, the Long Term Care Ombudsman, and possibly DHEC, not DSS, would investigate her situation.

 What Meets the Criteria to Accept a Report or Referral for Investigation?

 For a report or referral to meet the criteria to be accepted for investigation, there must be an allegation that meets the legal definition of a vulnerable adult.
 There also, must be reason to believe abuse, neglect, self-neglect, or exploitation of the vulnerable adult has occurred or is likely to occur in a community setting.
-If you know of someone that meets this criteria please call your County DSS Office to make a report.

 What is Abuse and Neglect?

 The following definitions will help you understand terminology associated with the maltreatment of a vulnerable adult.

 Physical abuse means intentionally inflicting or allowing to be inflicted physical injury on a vulnerable adult by an act or failure to act.
 Physical abuse includes, but it not limited to, slapping, hitting, kicking, biting, choking, pinching, burning, actual or attempted sexual battery as defined in S.C.
 Code Section 16-3-651, use of medication outside the standards of reasonable medical practice for the purpose of controlling behavior, and unreasonable confinement.
 Physical abuse also includes the use of a restrictive or physically intrusive procedure to control behavior for the purpose of punishment except that a therapeutic procedure prescribed by a licensed physician or other qualified professional or that is part of a written plan of care by a licensed physician or other qualified professional is not considered physical abuse.
 Physical abuse does not include altercations or acts of assault between vulnerable adults.